-If you have a preferred doctor or hospital, check the list of network hospitals to ensure that you can avail their services or not since an out of network provider can turn out be very expensive.
+If you have a preferred doctor or hospital, check the list of network hospitals to ensure that you can avail their services or not since an out of network provider can turn out to be very expensive.

 9. What is the process for filing a claim?

-It is always better to have an idea about the process of claim initiation, because emergencies can occur anytime without giving you any time.
+It is always better to have an idea about the process of claim initiation because emergencies can occur anytime without giving you any time.
 You must understand the claim process and the documents you will require for claim initiation.
-Insurers also offer cashless facilities, in which you can avail medical services without paying for it!
+Insurers also offer cashless facilities, in which you can avail of medical services without paying for it!

 10. What is the maximum number of claims you can make in a year?

 In general, there is no limit to the number of claims in a year, provided it does not exceed the sum assured of your policy.
 You must ask your insurer about your claim limit beforehand.